What to expect from Air Dried Oak

 Air dried Oak is a structural timber which is supplied after being cut from the log and left to dry for 1-3 years.
 The beam will have splits on the surface of the timber which appear as the timber moves as moisture enters and leaves the wood.
 It’s important to remember that these don’t impact the structural integrity of the timber and even green oak will split over time.

-The colour of the timber will also be different from green oak because it will have weathered black.
+The colour of the timber will also be different from green oak because each oak beam will have started to weather black.
 After being left outside all timber will turn silvery grey over time and that process will have already started by the time you get your Oak.

 We provide Air Dried in standard sections of: